At a glance

 What will I do at my Human Rights placement in Tanzania?

-You’ll experience many aspects of human rights law through these activities:
+Your cases will relate to juveniles.
+You'll experience many aspects of human rights law through these activities:

 Your human rights work in Tanzania will focus on the following areas: